Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Abstract

 \section{Abstract}

-Transport of massless Dirac fermions in graphene monolayer in the presence of a combination of singular magnetic barriers and applied electrostatic potential is analyzed.
-The similarity of such transport with the transmission of light through a medium with modulated refractive index discussed for singular magnetic barriers recently \cite{SGMS} has been extended for the case of an added electrostatic potential.
-We have also calculated the quantum version of the Goos H\"anchen shift that the electron wave suffers upon being totally reflected by such barriers.
-Additionally, we have found that the presence of such electric and magnetic barriers modifies the band structure of graphene substantially near the Dirac point.
-This affects the transport near the Dirac point significantly and has important consequences for graphene based electronics.
+Transport of massless Dirac fermions in graphene monolayers is analyzed in the presence of a combination of singular magnetic barriers and applied electrostatic potential.
+Extending a recently proposed \cite{SGMS} analogy between the transmission of light through a medium with modulated refractive index and electron transmission in graphene through singular magnetic barriers to the present case, we find the addition of a scalar potential profoundly changes the transmission.
+We calculate the quantum version of the Goos-H\"anchen shift that the electron wave suffers upon being totally reflected by such barriers.
+The combined electric and magnetic barriers substantially modify the band structure near the Dirac point.
+This affects transport near the Dirac point significantly and has important consequences for graphene-based electronics.